Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

+In \autoref{example:canonicalrewriting}, the query \(Q'\) is a \(\calV\)-rewriting of \(Q\), because the views are full queries, and, thus, there is only one (unique) expansion of $\Q'$ w.r.t.\ $\calV$ which even coincides with $Q$.

 If there is no a priori bound on the arity of views, then the canonical candidate can be of exponential size in $|Q|+|\calV|$.
 However, if there is a rewriting, then there always is one of polynomial size.
 In fact, at most~$n$ view applications are needed if the body of query~$Q$ contains~$n$ atoms \cite[Lemma~3.5]{DBLP:conf/pods/LevyMSS95}.
-Therefore, and because equivalence of \CQ can be tested in \classNP, $\rewrprob{\CQ}{\CQ}{\CQ}$ is in \classNP.